 For quantities of Luvox CR that are being used for commercial launch, and for product that was used in clinical studies, Solvay manufactured the active pharmaceutical ingredient, fluvoxamine maleate.
-Solvay no longer manufactures the active pharmaceutical ingredient, and manufacturing has been transferred to Lonza, Inc., or Lonza, which we expect will, in the future, be our sole source of fluvoxamine maleate.
-We cannot assure you that Lonza can or will supply, in the time we need, sufficient quantities of active pharmaceutical ingredient to enable Elan to manufacture the quantities of Luvox CR that we need.
+Solvay no longer manufactures the active pharmaceutical ingredient, and manufacturing has been transferred to Lonza, Inc., or Lonza, which we expect will continue to be our sole source of fluvoxamine maleate for the foreseeable future.
+We cannot assure you that Lonza can or will continue to supply, in the time we need, sufficient quantities of active pharmaceutical ingredient to enable Elan to manufacture the quantities of Luvox CR that we need.

 Elan has the right and obligation to manufacture the worldwide commercial requirements of Luvox CR.
 In June 2001, Solvay's NDA for Luvox CR was withdrawn due to manufacturing difficulties.
-We cannot assure you that Elan will be able to supply in a timely manner or at all our ongoing commercial needs of Luvox CR.
+We cannot assure you that Elan will be able to continue to supply in a timely manner or at all our ongoing commercial needs of Luvox CR.
 Any failure of Elan to supply necessary quantities of Luvox CR could have a material adverse effect on our business, financial condition, results of operations and growth prospects.